Divided powers on abelian varieties

-\begin{defn} We let $\Abs$ denote the full subcategory of commutative $k$-group schemes whose objects are extensions of a constant, finitely generated group scheme by an abelian variety.
+\begin{defn} We let $\Abs$ denote the additive category of commutative $k$-group schemes whose objects are extensions of a constant, finitely generated group scheme by an abelian variety.
 If $P\in \Abs$, we write $P^0$ for its identity component and $\bar P$ for $P/P^0$.
 We say that $P$ is \emph{discrete} if $P^0=0$.\\ Let $P,Q\in \Abs$.
 We say that a homomorphism $P(k)\to Q(k)$ is \emph{representable} if it is induced by a morphism in $\Abs$. \end{defn}

 The aim of this appendix is to prove Theorems \ref{t1a} and \ref{tA1} below.

 \begin{thm} There exists a naturally commutative diagram of additive functors

 such that $\underline{\Pic}(h(X)) = \underline{\Pic}_\et(h_\et(X))=\Pic_{X/k}$ for any smooth projective $X$. \end{thm}